On diffeomorphisms of even-dimensional discs: Introduction

-Now consider a path component $B\mr{Diff}^\mr{fr}_\partial(W_{g,1})_\ell$ of the total space of \eqref{eq:WeissFibSeq}.
+of the total space of \eqref{eq:WeissFibSeq}.
 Results of Galatius and the second-named author \cite{grwcob, grwstab1} give a complete description of the \emph{cohomology} of this space in a range of degrees tending to infinity with $g$: because of the framing, its rational cohomology is trivial in such a range.
-However, as mentioned above it has a complicated fundamental group, surjecting onto an arithmetic group.
+However, as mentioned above this space has a complicated fundamental group, surjecting onto an arithmetic group.
 In particular this space is not nilpotent, and one cannot deduce much about its rational homotopy groups from information about its rational cohomology.
-To get around this we analyse the cohomology of the associated \emph{Torelli space}, the regular covering space of $B\mr{Diff}^\mr{fr}_\partial(W_{g,1})_\ell$ given by the surjection of its fundamental group to this arithmetic group.
-In preparation for this, in \cite{KR-WTorelli,KR-WAlg} we have studied the analogous question for the unframed version $B\mr{Diff}_\partial(W_{g,1})$.
-In Section \ref{sec:HtyDiffeo} we explain how to adapt these arguments to the framed case, and estimate the rational homotopy groups of this framed Torelli space in terms of its rational cohomology; the excluded ranges of degrees $[2r(n-1)+1, 2rn-2]$ in Theorem \ref{thm:HtyF} are those in which this calculation is not conclusive; they correspond to the lightly shaded regions in Figure \ref{fig:rat}.
+To get around this we analyse the cohomology of the associated \emph{Torelli space}, the regular covering space of $B\Diff^\fr_\partial(W_{g,1})_\ell$ given by the surjection of its fundamental group to this arithmetic group.
+In preparation for this, in \cite{KR-WTorelli,KR-WAlg} we have studied the analogous question for the unframed version $B\Diff_\partial(W_{g,1})$.
+In \cref{sec:HtyDiffeo} we explain how to adapt these methods to the framed case, and estimate the rational homotopy groups of this framed Torelli space in terms of its rational cohomology.
+The excluded ranges of degrees $[2r(n-1)+1, 2rn-2]$ in \cref{thm:HtyF} are those in which this calculation is not conclusive: they correspond to the lightly shaded regions in Figure \ref{fig:rat}.